Creating Restricted Scope Component Templates in Compose

-How to make some components available only in certain scopes
+How to make certain components available only within specif scopes.

-Design systems can be classified into two types: one is a general design system and the other is a product design system.
+Design systems can be categorized into two types: general design systems and product-specific design systems.

-A general design system is a system for scalability, whereas a product design system is a system for consistency.
-Both systems are meant to make work easier.
+A general design system focuses on scalability, while a product design system emphasizes consistency.
+Both are designed to simplify workflows and improve efficiency.

-In my opinion, the Material Design system is similar to general design systems because they didn’t force their system on you except some components like switch or buttons and so on.
+In my opinion, the Material Design system is similar to general design systems because it doesn’t impose strict rules on you, except for certain components like switches, buttons, and a few others.

-As your product grows and more services are launched, you will need consistency across these services.
-Then, the value of a product design system has now become important.
+As your product expands and more services are launched, maintaining consistency across these services becomes essential.
+This is when the value of a product design system becomes crucial.

-I’ve been thinking about how Compose can better support a product design system.
+I’ve been considering how Compose could better support a product design system.

-Below is an example of a slot API with a notification dialog.
+Here’s an example of using the Slot API with a AlertDialog.

 @Composable